tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ### Simple and scalable VM deployment

-By using managed disks, you can create up to 50,000 VM disks of a type in a subscription per region.
+With managed disks, you can create up to 50,000 VM disks of a type in a subscription per region.
 You can then create thousands of VMs in a single subscription.

 Managed disks increase the scalability of [virtual machine scale sets](../virtual-machine-scale-sets/overview.md).
 You can create up to 1,000 VMs in a virtual machine scale set by using an Azure Marketplace image or an Azure Compute Gallery image with managed disks.

+### Failure isolation

-### Integration with availability sets
+#### Integration with availability sets

 Managed disks are integrated with availability sets to help ensure that the disks of [VMs in an availability set](./availability-set-overview.md) are sufficiently isolated from each other to avoid a single point of failure.